 With a top drawstring entry, 2 large side pocket entry’s and a bottom sleeping bag access panel, getting the gear you need out of the Stein 62 is pretty darn easy.
 Heck, you can even do what I mentioned above and place the items you may want to access to like a rain jacket near the zippers.

-MYSTERY RANCH’S Stein 62 has a load limit of 75 lb, so if you find yourself going out on week-long plus expeditions sizing up is a must.
-For anything under a week, especially places with access to fresh water the Stein 62 L is a great backpack to consider.
+The Mystery Ranch Stein Backpack has a load limit of 75 lb, so if you find yourself going out on week-long plus expeditions sizing up is a must.
+For anything under a week, especially places with access to freshwater the Stein 62 L is a great backpack to consider.